One of the main problems I deal with is trying to manage too many projects. And most of those projects are big.

 If you’re like me, you have trouble breaking down massive projects into manageable pieces and executing each piece well.
 And when I can’t break things down easily, I tend to freeze.
 This creates obvious problems.
-But I learned something from Dr. Henry Cloud recently that helped tremendously.
+But I learned something from Dr. Henry Cloud awhile back that helped tremendously.

 A week passed and Henry happened to notice the ant farm on the back of his desk.
 It had miraculously transformed.
 The ants had created tunnels and highways and an intricate architecture.
 Simply moving one grain of sand at a time, over a long period of time, the ants had created an entire new world.

 Henry knew then what he had to do.
 Piece by piece, paragraph by paragraph, he worked like an ant.
 He just picked up one little sentence and moved it from the recesses of his brain to the flickering cursor on his computer.
 Then he picked up another sentence and did the same.